nooblag/nerdwiki/Migration.md

 `apt-get install sudo` if sudo not installed.

+If you get error about CD, check /etc/apt/sources.list and remove the disc as a source if need be.

 Run `visudo` and add this to the list to enable sudo for that user:

 `username ALL=(ALL) ALL`